(recomposed: 2003, last worked on: January 7th, 2018)

 "The Venus Project", designed

-by Jacque Fresco and his associate, Roxanne Meadows.
-See it at:
+by Jacque Fresco (recently deceased) and his partner, Roxanne Meadows.

 > http://www.thevenusproject.com/ --yet another brave and fascinating gamble on technology as the solution.
 "Our present, outmoded political and economic systems are unable to apply the real benefits of today's innovative technology to achieve the greatest good for all people, and to overcome the inequities imposed upon so many."

-* As you read these words, I can sense you reflexively stirring to rise up against a genuine heretic, but consider the enduring popularity of President Donald Trump: pretty solid at about 40%.
+* As you read these words, I can sense you reflexively stirring to rise up against a genuine heretic, but consider the core base behind President Donald Trump: pretty solid at 30% to 40%.
 There is, of course, not much to be done about that, save for being a bit more selective in our efforts to get out the vote.

 * Even if Technocracy, Inc. isn't making any progress, on our present course, we're all being dragged backwards into an actual and dystopic technocracy.
 I suggest that humanity needs something in addition to "democracy" for its governance.